Monty Roberts: Career

 Roberts describes in his books and web site how he was sent to Nevada at the age of 13 in order to round up horses for the Salinas Rodeo Association's Wild Horse Race, and there began observing mustangs interact with each other.
 It was there he realized that horses use a discernible, effective and predictable body language to communicate, set boundaries, show fear and express annoyance, relaxation or affection.
 Roberts states he came to understand that utilizing this silent language would allow training to commence in a much more effective and humane manner, encouraging true partnership between horses and humans.
 Roberts describes this language as Equus and he refers to it frequently in his books, tours and demonstrations.

 In his books, he has written about how he strongly disagreed with his father's equine training methods, which he described as "almost torturing the animals into submission".
-Morever, Marvin Roberts' own book has described training methods similar to the "Join-up" technique developed by son.
+Moreover, Marvin Roberts' own book has described training methods similar to the "Join-up" technique developed by son.
 However, critics have also noted parallels between the training methods of both father and son.
 In 2000 critics of Roberts registered a website using his name: www.montyroberts.org.
 After litigation, WIPO ruled against these parties stating they had "engaged in abusive registration" and transferred ownership to Roberts.
 Roberts says the website owners tried to blackmail him for US$90,000 to transfer the domain name.

 Three documentaries on Roberts have been released.
 The first was the 1997 documentary BBC/PBS Monty Roberts: The Real Horse Whisperer.
 It showed Roberts as he set out to tame a wild mustang without enclosures, and his developing relationship with the horse later known as Shy Boy.
 Other documentaries include the 1999 film Shy Boy: The Horse That Came in from the Wild and a 2005 documentary on Roberts' work with wild horses and another about his work with aboriginal youth on Palm Island, Australia.
 In 2006, a DVD series with 17 episodes, named A Backstage Pass! was completed and broadcast in the UK.
 The series has also been broadcast in the US on the HRTV cable channel.

 He has his own show on Horse & Country TV, Backstage Pass with Monty Roberts.